 To configure PostgreSQL as a destination in RudderStack, follow these steps:

-- Assign a name to your destination and click on Next.
+Assign a name to your destination and click Next.

-- Password: Enter the password you set for the above user.
+SSH Port: Enter the port for the above host.

 RudderStack lets you configure the following object storage configuration settings while setting up your PostgreSQL destination: